photo: Sharon shooting her daughter Charlotte in LA

 Lotte.99 is thoughtfully made classic loungewear using pure silk, linen & cotton.
-For sustainability we often upcycle end of the roll fabrics while creating an intimate small batch collection.
+We often upcycle deadstock fabrics which allows for the creation of an intimate small batch collection.

 In the 60’s everyone wanted to be Jackie Kennedy and with the help of Butterick patterns and the local fabric shop we could!
 My Mom took in piece work, Christmas stocking and Santa suits for the local factory - clothes for large and lovely folk.
-She made wedding dresses, Beatles & yellow submarines.
+She made wedding dresses, turned us into young Beatles & yellow submarines.
 She made rabbits suits & gowns fit for beauty queens.